-If you are visiting senior living facilities or complexes across the Denver metro area, ideally, you’ll want to narrow your search down to 3-5 choices and then schedule visits.
+If you are visiting senior living facilities or complexes across the Denver metro area, ideally, you will want to narrow your search down to 3-5 choices and then schedule visits.

 But what criteria should you use to compile your short list of choices?
 That depends on your priorities, and for each person these vary.

 In general, though, below are the criteria you can use to begin to shape your decision:

-Monthly Costs: low cost, medium cost, or high cost, and what’s included
+Monthly Costs: low cost, medium cost, or high cost, and what is included